cerner/terra-framework/packages/terra-date-picker/docs/DatePickerEvents.md

-# Terra DatePicker - Events
+# Terra Date Picker - Events

 ## Events
 terra-date-picker has several callback events that are slightly different in behavior from the native counterparts.